curi/fi/docs/_posts/2020-09-18-hello-and-welcome-to-fi.md

 categories: "fi fi-beginners"
 ---

+Audience: me in August 2017, essentially.

+> Note: I'm not sure I can speak with the tone of authority I do in this, but I'm fairly confident it's reasonable.

 Fallible Ideas (FI) is not like other forums.
 Other forums have much lower standards.
 They think things like: "It's rude to criticise someone", "You have to stay on topic", or "It's better to praise new members than criticise them".
 Other forums encourage quantity over quality, and the *appearance* or *feeling* of good discussion over the *actual quality* of discussion.

 But you knew that, right?
 At least a bit.
 You *went looking* for *high quality philosophy*; isn't that why you're here?
 Maybe, maybe not.
 You're here now.